How to Analyze App and Game Subscriptions

 Screenshot from devtodev demo

-Below them you can see a funnel with aggregated information for the selected period —the data on new users and their conversion to subscribers (light blue funnel and data signatures), as well as data on conversion of new users to trial, and then to subscription (blue funnel and signatures).
-It also contains information about the median time required to move through each stage of the funnels.
+Below them, you can find a funnel presenting aggregated information for the selected period.
+This includes data on new users and their conversion to subscribers (depicted in a light blue funnel with accompanying data signatures).
+Additionally, it provides information on the conversion of new users to trials and subsequently to subscriptions (illustrated with a blue funnel and signatures).
+The funnel also contains details about the median time required to progress through each stage.

 Subscription conversion funnel